Hardware acceleration of an ECDSA signature in a 22nm FD-SOI ASIC with physical attack countermeasures

 PhD Student in Cryptography

-My name is Daniel RESENDE, and I am currently a PhD candidate at École des Mines de Saint-Étienne.
-My “Futur & Rupture” Excellence PhD, supervised by Prof. Nadia El Mrabet (École des Mines de Saint-Étienne) and co-supervised by Dr. Ulrich Kühne (Télécom Paris), focuses on the security and efficiency of post-quantum cryptography on RISC-V architectures.
+My name is Daniel RESENDE, and I am currently a PhD candidate at Mines Saint-Étienne, supervised by Prof. Nadia El Mrabet (Mines de Saint-Étienne) and co-supervised by Dr. Ulrich Kühne (Télécom Paris) My PhD focuses on the security and efficiency of post-quantum cryptography on RISC-V architectures.
 My research explores the complementarity between homomorphic encryption and post-quantum cryptography, with a particular emphasis on algorithms based on the Ring Learning With Errors (RLWE) problem.

 Before starting my PhD, I worked for two years as a researcher, following over four years of professional experience in the defense and automotive sectors, where I developed strong technical expertise and system security skills.
 I also serve as a lecturer in cryptography and algorithms, disciplines I am passionate about sharing with rigor and enthusiasm.